vardantyagi/delta-demo/README.md

 # commands to add and commit changes to github

-git add . // stage all the changes git commit -m "message" // changes done on local machine only not on github git push // reflect on github
+git add . // stage all the changes

+git commit -m "message" // changes done on local

+machine only not on github

+git push // reflect on github

 .......................................
 git status // to track the changes in files

+# git init

+used to create a new git repo